 Recognizing Language, Context, and Images

 Humans excel at recognizing images and the context of what another person is telling them.
 At the current stage of artificial intelligence, computers can do this.
 Deep learning is the name of where artificial intelligence stands today, explains SAS.
-The deep learning refers to the ability of computers to recognize images, such as facial recognition patterns when you upload an image and Facebook tags it with the correct person’s name.
+Deep learning refers to the ability of computers to recognize images, such as facial recognition patterns when you upload an image, and Facebook tags it with the correct person’s name.
 Computers can also understand language, allowing individuals to conduct a Google voice search on their smartphones.
 As a part of language, computers also have the ability to understand context.
 For example, a person searching for “emergency dentist in Chicago” would not get a definition of what a dentist is or a history of Chicago.
 They would get a listing of dentists who offer emergency dental care services based on where their phone is connecting to data networks.

 How Artificial Intelligence Works in Daily Life Today